mstfmedeni/reanimated-tab-view/README.md

 reanimated-tab-view depends purely on react-native-reanimated, and as such, the above issues won't be encountered.

 2. The swipe and jump-to behaviors in reanimated-tab-view are more controllable.
 Our implementation of the swipe and jump-to behaviors are built from scratch using the animation and gesture primitives offered by react-native-reanimated and react-native-gesture-handler.

+3. We can't have collapsible headers in the original react-native-tab-view.

 ## Installation